cnumr/best-practices/chapters/BP_004_en.md

 Interactions related to assisted input are managed locally, which reduces exchanges with the server.

-For the example of the route search and the completion of cities, it is possible, in case of ambiguity, to suggest the different results after the submission of the form.
+For the example of searching for a route and entering a city, it is possible, in case of ambiguity, to propose the different results after submitting the form.
 The user enters a string, for example "Lens", submits the form, and is then offered different options: "Lens (France)", "Lens (Belgium)", "Loison under Lens".